 Evans many accolades include the 1999 Ernst & Young "Master Entrepreneur" award; Business Leader Magazine's "Entrepreneur of the Year" in 1998, the 1998 North Carolina Council for Entrepreneurial Development "Entrepreneurial Excellence Award", and was named one of Advertising Age's Digital Media Masters.

 Jim Bray, Ph.D.
 Chem.
 E., MBA, VP of Special Projects (former CTO) - Jim has 40 years of industrial experience with 30 years in the separations industry, including water purification.
-Jim’s has worked in large and small companies plus start-up environments and he has served previously on the Scientific Advisory Board, Board of Directors and as CEO of several companies.
+Jim’s has worked in large and small companies plus start-up environments and has served previously on the Scientific Advisory Board, Board of Directors and as CEO of several companies.
 His line management experience includes product and process development, customer application testing and manufacturing.
 Dr. Bray earned his BS in Chemical Engineering from NC State, a ScD in Chemical Engineering from MIT and an MBA from UConn.